Kocal/django-test-websockets/README.rst

 Integration
 -----------
-*For more information, you can see the* `Configuration section <http://django-websocket-redis.readthedocs.org/en/latest/ installation.html#configuration>`_ *from the official documentation.*
+*For more information, you can take a look to the* `Configuration section <http://django-websocket-redis.readthedocs.org/en/latest/ installation.html#configuration>`_ *from the official documentation.*

+Instead of configure my own Django project, I will use the official demo (`chatserver <https://github.com/jrief/django- websocket-redis/tree/master/examples/chatserver>`_) during my tests with Tox to test django-websocket-redis_, because I'm lazy.

+If you really want to configure for your project, here are some settings below:

-Add *ws4redis* to your *INSTALLED_APPS* in your settings.py_ file:
+1. Add *ws4redis* to your *INSTALLED_APPS* in your settings.py_ file:

 .. code-block:: python